The Big Ban Theory: A Pre- and Post-Intervention Dataset of Online Content Moderation Actions: Use Cases

 \textbf{Assessing fairness, consistency, and equity.} \data supports research on the fairness and consistency of moderation practices by enabling comparisons across users, communities, platforms, and intervention instances.
 For example, by analyzing \texttt{IN-BEFORE} activity, researchers can examine the behavioral and content-level signals that precede moderation~\cite{habib2022proactive}, shedding light on potential triggers and decision patterns underlying enforcement actions.
 Extending this analysis across multiple instances of the same intervention type on the same platform makes it possible to assess whether similar behaviors are treated consistently over time or across contexts, and to identify systematic differences in how moderation is applied.
 In turn, such analyses can reveal disparities in moderation enforcement or its outcomes, and inform studies of bias, equity, and accountability~\cite{lee2019procedural}.

 \textbf{Assessing the role of context.} By spanning multiple intervention types, platforms, and communities, \data enables comparative analyses that examine how contextual factors shape both moderation decisions and their outcomes~\cite{shen2022tale,chandrasekharan2022quarantined,cresci2022personalized}.
 Researchers can study how characteristics such as community size and norms, topical focus, and participation habits mediate the application and effects of moderation interventions, and whether similar interventions yield different outcomes across contexts.
-This contextual perspective supports the identification of regularities and divergences in moderation practices, helping disentangle which effects are driven by the intervention itself and which depend on the social and organizational context in which it is applied.
+This contextual perspective helps identify regularities and divergences in moderation practices, disentangling effects driven by the intervention from those shaped by social and organizational context.

 \textbf{Predictive modeling and early-warning systems.} Beyond retrospective analyses, \data supports predictive approaches that aim to anticipate the outcomes of moderation interventions before they occur.
 By using pre-intervention signals as inputs and post-intervention outcomes as ground-truth, scholars can train models to forecast user-level responses such as disengagement, migration, or behavioral change~\cite{tessa2025beyond}, as well as community-level effects including shifts in activity, toxicity, or participation diversity~\cite{tessa2025quantifying}.
 Prior work in this area has explored such tasks in a limited number of settings, typically focusing on a single intervention type or platform~\cite{niverthi2022characterizing,habib2022proactive}.
 However, the breadth and longitudinal coverage of \data enable large-scale evaluations of predictive models, including assessments of their robustness and generalization across time, intervention types, and platforms.
 This, in turn, opens the door to the development and validation of early-warning systems that can inform more proactive and context-aware moderation strategies.